Written By: JustBoilers.com Experts | Last Updated: January 2022

 We’ll assume the radiators warmed first at the start of the system, and last where the water re-enters the central boiler.
 If this is not the case, then start with the radiator that heated up first.

 First, we turn the central heating system on again at the control panel.
 Next, we close the control valve on the designated radiator, and then open it a quarter turn.
-Once the unit has heated up, we use a digital thermometer to check the differential between the valves at either side of the radiator.
-Thus should be 12 degrees Celsius.
-If not, we adjust the control valve to achieve this.
+Once the unit has heated up, we use a digital thermometer to check the difference between the valves at either side of the radiator.
+It should be 12 degrees Celsius.
+If it’s not, we can adjust the control valve to achieve this.

-Two Good Reasons why Radiator Balancing is Important in the UK
+Two Good Reasons why Central Heating Balancing is Important in the UK

 Moving between varying temperatures in rooms can encourage chest infections in winter.
 The British Lung Foundation suggests keeping your home warm at a consistent 18°C (64°F) throughout.
-These fine adjustments are only possible with regular radiator balancing as heating systems age.
+But fine adjustments like these are only possible if you’re able to balance your central heating, particularly as heating systems age.

 Moreover, a home is more welcoming when coming in from the chill on a cold winter’s day.
 It is such a pleasure being able to move from room to room, and between upstairs and downstairs without wanting to remove, or add an extra layer.
-However there is an even more important reason why we should have balanced temperature throughout the house.
+But that’s not the only reason to consider balancing the radiators in your home.
+There’s also the cost of heating your home to consider.
+Did you know that balancing house radiators can save you money?

 Save on heating costs

-If your radiators are not correctly balanced, then your home will be heated inefficiently.
+If you don’t regularly practice central heating balancing, then your home will be heated inefficiently.
 If some rooms are cooler, then they are bleeding heat from the warmer ones, to cover this energy transfer and loss, you might have to have your heating on for longer, or at a higher temperature.
-This will increase your heating bill.
+This will inevitably increase your heating bill, and over time the price difference can become quite significant.